FreeRADIUS/freeradius-server/doc/schemas/logstash/README.md

 elasticsearch web site: http://www.elastic.co/

-The configuration examples presented here have been tested with the following software versions (note that elasticsearch 2.x may not yet work with this config).
+The configuration examples presented here have been tested with the following software versions:

-  elasticsearch 5.1.2
+  elasticsearch 6.7.0
-  logstash 5.1.2
+  logstash 6.7.0
+  kibana 6.7.0
   kibana 5.1.2
   kibana 4.1.11

-Matthew Newton
-January 2017